ghrcosta/planning-poker/README.md

 more about GCP, Kotlin and other different technologies.

 It was made to run in GAE Standard environment (free tier), which doesn't support websocket.
-Two versions have been implemented to solve this limitation:
-* Version 1 implements long polling and a Cloud Function that listens to Firestore events to notify the backend.
-Response time is good, usually ~1s, though once in a while there's some extra delay.
-This version is not scalable because it depends on the Cloud function notifying all instances, but GAE automatic and basic scaling methods (which have free tier) do not support sending requests to specific instances.
-* Version 2 removes long polling and instead the clients receive updates from Firestore directly using the Firebase javascript SDK.
-This reduced the load on the backend and sped up response time slightly.
+In the current version, clients receive updates from Firestore directly using the Firebase javascript SDK.
+Compared to long pooling, this reduced the load on the backend and sped up response time slightly.

 To simplify development and deploy this project uses Kotlin Multiplatform.
 Even though it's still Alpha, I wanted to (1) try it out and (2) learn more about